RHIT-CSSE/csse332/labs/lab00/index.md

 # Exercises

-There are four sets of exercises in this lab, that range in difficulty from straightforward to medium difficulty.
+There are four sets of exercises in this lab, that range in difficulty from straightforward to medium.
 Since this is a review lab, there will be no really challenging tasks.
 Expect those to show in the following labs.

 ## Warmup

 The first set of exercises you will solve are warmup exercises that are fairly easy and straightforward to solve.
 Checkout the code in `user/warmup.c` for instructions on how to solve these problems.
-The source code in `wamup.c` contains test cases that will help you test your code and debug in the case of a failed implementation.
+The source code in `warmup.c` contains test cases that will help you test your code and debug in the case of a failed implementation.